11.6.4 Module Quiz - Switch Security Configuration: Exact Answer & Steps

 show arp inspection

 If any of those commands return “no such command,” you’re probably on an older IOS that needs a feature license.
-That’s a whole other rabbit hole, but worth noting.
+That’s a whole other rabbit hole, but worth noting It's one of those things that adds up..

 Common Mistakes / What Most People Get Wrong